Communication, Renegotiation and Coordination with Private Values: Introduction

-The second kind of situation is one in which communication is feasible and in which behavior is governed by a long-run learning (or evolutionary) process. {Communication}-proofness here corresponds to a requirement of evolutionary stability at an interim level, when agents can experiment with new behavior that is contingent on the use of additional communication (\citealp{robson1990efficiency}).
-As an example consider the problem of two pedestrians suddenly finding themselves face-to-face and trying to get past each other, when they have private information about the direction they want to take after the encounter.
+The second kind of situation is one in which communication is feasible and in which behavior is governed by a long-run learning (or evolutionary) process.
+Communication-proofness here corresponds to a requirement of evolutionary stability at an interim level, when agents can experiment with new behavior that is contingent on the use of additional communication (\citealp{robson1990efficiency}).
+As an example, consider the problem of two pedestrians suddenly finding themselves face-to-face and trying to get past each other, when they have private information about the direction they want to take after the encounter.\footnote{{A pedestrian can communicate using body gestures.
+These gestures signal information about the direction, rate, and resoluteness of their proposed course (see, e.g., }\citet[p.
+11]{Goffman71}.}$^,$\footnote{{Although the importance of each specific pedestrian encounter is small, the fact that they occur frequently makes their aggregate importance significant, and may justify giving more focus to this class of understudied interactions.}}

-{The standard solution concept of Bayesian Nash equilibrium is not helpful in predicting whether players can achieve coordination in such incomplete-information settings, how efficient it is if they do, and how communication is used to achieve it.
-Coordination games with pre-play communication have a wide range of qualitatively very different equilibria.} Among these are babbling equilibria with a high likelihood of miscoordination that are evolutionarily stable in the absence of communication, and equilibria in which agents reveal some information about the intensity of their preferences and yet often miscoordinate.
+The standard solution concept of Bayesian Nash equilibrium is not helpful in predicting whether players can achieve coordination in such incomplete-information settings, how efficient it is if they do, and how communication is used to achieve it.
+Coordination games with pre-play communication have a wide range of qualitatively very different equilibria.\footnote{{The standard evolutionary refinements are also not very helpful for games with pre-play communication.
+In a complete information setup, for instance, no strategy satisfies evolutionary stability, while ``too many'' strategies satisfy neutral stability (see \cite{Banerjee00})}.} {In addition to fully coordinated} {equilibria, there are babbling equilibria with a high likelihood of miscoordination.
+Some of these are evolutionarily stable in the absence of communication.
+There are also equilibria in which agents reveal some information about the intensity of their preferences, and these equilibria often also lead to miscoordination.}